 Software Engineer II-IV (4368)

-The National Radio Astronomy Observatory (NRAO) is seeking to recruit two, full-time software engineers to design, develop, and maintain the code base for radio interferometer data reduction and analysis.
+The National Radio Astronomy Observatory (NRAO) is seeking to recruit three, full-time software engineers to design, develop, and maintain the code base for radio interferometer data reduction and analysis.
 The software engineers are responsible for all aspects of the software engineering lifecycle from requirements derivation through design, development, and integration into telescope operations.
 The successful candidates must be capable of formulating complex, technical solutions suitable for operational deployment from broad scientific objectives in a research environment.
 This requires both software engineering domain knowledge as well as the educational background and ability to understand the basic scientific concepts of radio interferometry.

 The position will be based at either our headquarters in Charlottesville, VA on the grounds of the University of Virginia (www.virginia.edu); or at the Science Operations Center in Socorro, NM on the campus of New Mexico Institute of Mining and Technology (www.nmt.edu).
 Socorro is a small, historical town in the Rio Grande Valley, 75 miles south of Albuquerque.